music-encoding/music-encoding.github.io/community/mei-by-laws.md

 Exception to annual elections and term lengths will be made for the initial election of the Board (see Initial election of the Board) and in case a Board member resigns.

-Board members may resign from their commitments at any time but are expected to give adequate notice.
-After accepting the resignation, the Board may decide on how to proceed concerning the newly vacant position.
-Options should include but are not limited to holding a special election, appointing a replacement, or leaving the position vacant.

-In case of a special election to fill a vacancy between regular elections the newly elected Board member will serve for the remainder of the term of the vacant position.

 #### 5.3.1 Eligibility